 With the constant evolution in the internet industry, websites have to change and their designs are altered.
-This results into the creation of broken links on other websites.
-Backlinks may get lost generally, due to the removal of pages and the changes implemented on URL’s during the website’s renovation process.
+This results in the creation of broken links on other websites.
+Backlinks may get lost generally, due to the removal of pages and the changes implemented on urls during the website’s renovation process.
 While starting a new campaign for a client, link reclamation is the most convenient and swift way to boost the efforts of search engine optimization.
-A 301 redirect process will restore the SEO values of your inbound links, however a link reclamation process is the sureshot way to retain the complete value of the link.
+A 301 redirect process will restore the SEO values of your inbound links, however, a link reclamation process is the surest way to retain the complete value of the link.

-Sometimes, it could be a bit tricky to figure out new URL’s for broken links.
+Sometimes, it could be a bit tricky to figure out a new URL for broken links.
 With the use of context clues, it is possible to find the correct pages.
 If not, you could always use the home page as the default target.

 It is not possible to reclaim all the links.
 Set up 301 redirects for all those pages, which showed up as 404’s, a few weeks after the initial contact.
 Although the broken links have been fixed, it is still highly recommended to set up redirects for these pages.
 Having all the inbound links clean will help Google to index the website more effectively and efficiently.